George V. Allen

-Biography
+Early life and career

 Born in Durham, North Carolina, son of a merchant Thomas Ellis Allen and Harriet Moore, he attended Duke University—then known as Trinity College—graduating in 1924 and from Harvard University in 1929.
 He worked briefly as a high school teacher between 1924 and 1928 and as a newspaper reporter for the Asheville Times and Durham Herald.

-He joined the Foreign Service in 1930 working first as vice consul in Kingston, Jamaica and later in Shanghai, China, Patras, Greece and Cairo, Egypt.
+He joined the Foreign Service in 1930 working first as vice consul in Kingston, Jamaica and later in Shanghai, China; Patras, Greece; and Cairo, Egypt.
 He served as U.S. Ambassador to Iran from 1946 to 1948.
-During this period he worked on preventing a Soviet Iran oil agreement and led to the Iranian prime minister Ahmad Qavam dropping communist cabinet members.
+During this period he worked on preventing a Soviet-Iran oil agreement and led to the Iranian prime minister Ahmad Qavam dropping communist cabinet members.
 He also helped build ties with Shah Mohammed Reza Pahlavi, playing weekly tennis matches with the monarch.
 He served as Assistant Secretary of State for Public Affairs from 1948 to 1949, U.S. Ambassador to Yugoslavia from 1949 to 1953, United States Ambassador to India and Nepal 1953–1954.
-While in India he along with Dwight D. Eisenhower supported India's rival Pakistan with military support as a deterrent against Soviet relations with India.
+While in India he, along with Dwight D. Eisenhower, supported India's rival Pakistan with military support as a deterrent against Soviet relations with India.
 He then served as Assistant Secretary of State for Near Eastern, South Asian, and African Affairs from 1953 to 1954, U.S. Ambassador to Greece 1956–1957, and Director of the U.S. Information Agency from 1957 to 1960.

-Later years
+In 1960, Allen was named Career Ambassador.

 Allen was president of the Tobacco Institute from 1960 to 1966.
+He defended the tobacco industry as early reports of links between cigarette smoking and cancer began to emerge.

+In 1966, Allen returned to the State Department as the Director of the Foreign Service Institute.
+He retired in 1968.

+Personal life

+Despite working in the private sector from 1960-1966, Allen remained involved in foreign affairs.
+From 1961-1962, Allen was on the Committee on Foreign Affairs Personnel which was involved in Cold War anticommunism.
+He was also the President of Diplomatic and Consular Officers, Retired (DACOR) in April of 1964.

 Allen appeared as himself, while serving as the Director of the Foreign Service Institute, on the February 6, 1967 episode of the game show To Tell the Truth.
 He deceived none, receiving all four votes from the panel.

-Family

-He married Katherine Martin in 1934, author of a self-published book on their lives overseas, Foreign Service Diary.
+He married Katharine Martin in 1934, author of a self-published book on their lives overseas, Foreign Service Diary.
 They had three children, George V. Allen, Jr., John M. Allen and Richard A. Allen, all lawyers in Washington, D.C.
 He died at Bahama, North Carolina and is interred in Rock Creek Cemetery in Washington D.C.